 Chronicle staff reached out to all current varsity girls’ wrestlers.
 All who replied agreed with this sentiment.
 One senior wrestler said, “I can’t say enough good things about him [Hoang].
 He is a person in my life, and in my family’s life, and in so many other wrestlers’ lives where he’s been a life mentor, a coach, someone who is just supportive of us, respects us, I just can’t say enough good things.
 When I think of good people in this world, he is on that list.”

 She went on to say that she was devastated by the attack on Hoang’s character, but according to she and other wrestlers, the team remained close and focused.
 They called a meeting at the beginning of the season to discuss the tension surrounding the case, which allowed them to move forward.

-The team, led by Coach Hoang, had their best season in recent memory despite the conflict, and one wrestler said that she believes their team became even more closely bonded as a result of going through this turmoil together.
-She described a team that is supportive of each other and of their coach.
+The team had their best season in recent memory despite the conflict, and one wrestler said that she believes their team became even more closely bonded as a result of going through this turmoil together.

 Hoang attested to the strength of the team, saying, “Have you seen this team?
 I was told they were doing pull-ups in their prom gear.
 Nothing phases this group.”

 Another senior agreed, saying, “As a team I don’t think we let the lawsuit deter us from our goals or distract us in practices and competition.
 The wrestling room is a safe space and like a home to many of our wrestlers so we didn’t want to bring that negativity into the room.”

 A freshman on the team said that she barely heard anyone discuss the lawsuit.
 “At first, I only heard it from other people asking me about it,” she said, “Initially, the only information I had about it was from the Almanac.”